 He can be seen tucking into a classic marmalade sandwich, his favourite treat that he is said to always have tucked under his hat ‘in case of emergencies’.
 The Tower of London is home to the crown jewels and is open to the public for tours.

-At the time of first writing this article the mintage figure for this coin was unknown, however, it has now been released which has caused the average selling price to lower significantly.
-Clearer there were quite a few collectors hoping for a smaller mintage amount…
+At the time of first writing, the mintage figure for this coin was unknown, however, it has now been released which has caused the average selling price to lower significantly.

-The Paddington at the Tower 50p used to sell for an average of £3 before the mintage figures were released, but as of October 2021, the average selling price is now £1.34.
+The Paddington at the Tower 50p used to sell for an average of £3 before the mintage figures were released, but as of the latest values in 2022, the average selling price is now £1.37.

 The final coin of the Paddington 50p collection features the bear in front of St Paul’s Cathedral.
 Paddington can be seen wearing a tag that says ‘Please look after this Bear.
 Thank You’ and is tipping his infamous hat (although no marmalade sandwich can be seen beneath!).